 Having well-connected pedestrian and cycle routes helps locals and visitors move through the city in an easy, relaxed fashion.
-Victoria Square's surroundings have changed and this provides great opportunities to get more people moving through Victoria Square.
-These changes include the creation of a promenade that connects the city and river, and the North Frame that connects Victoria Square with the historic Edmonds Band Rotunda and the Margaret Mahy Family Playground.
+Victoria Square's surroundings have changed, providing great opportunities to get more people moving through Victoria Square.
+These changes include the creation of a promenade connecting the city and the river, and the North Frame that connects Victoria Square with the historic Edmonds Band Rotunda and the Margaret Mahy Family Playground/Tākaro ā Poi.
 Perhaps the biggest change for Victoria Square's surrounds is the loss of the Crowne Plaza.
 This provides the opportunity to restore the pedestrian connection over the Hamish Hay Bridge to Victoria Street and beyond.